google/zetasql/docs/one-pager.md

 <a id=integer_literals></a>
 #### Integer Literals

-Integer literals are either a sequence of decimal digits (0 through
-9) or a hexadecimal value that is prefixed with "`0x`".
+Integer literals are either a sequence of decimal digits (0–9) or a hexadecimal value that is prefixed with "`0x`".
 Integers can be prefixed by "`+`" or "`-`" to represent positive and negative values, respectively.

 Examples: